calderwong/ideology-visualizer/dev_journal.md

     * **Execution:** Added the URL as the git remote 'origin'.
 Pushed the initial commit to the remote repository.
     * **Tags:** #setup, #git
     * **Est. Avg.
 Human Dev Time:** 2 minutes

+3. **Prompt:** Can you take a pass and think about the use case, and then update the readme to provide more content and info?
+    * **Execution:** Analyzed the potential use cases for an Ideology Graph Visualizer.
+Updated `README.md` significantly to include sections on What & Why, Use Cases, Current Features (MVP), Potential Future Features, Setup, Usage, and Contributing.
+    * **Tags:** #documentation, #readme, #requirements
+    * **Est. Avg.
+Human Dev Time:** 15 minutes